IgnacioAlbertSmet/Space-Heart-Attack/README.md

 A portable electrocardiography (ECG) device carried by the user measures and sends the ECG signal via bluetooth connection.
 A computer running a LabVIEW program receives and processes the signal to extract the heart rate, and then sends this parameter to a smartphone running a game app to play with.

-EJEMPLO DEL SMARTCHEF DE PAUL:
-A smartphone app guides the user through several recipes, coming from different parts of the world and having diverse levels of difficulty.
-Step by step, the user receives feedback about his or her cooking technique in a fun and interactive way, allowing him or her to quickly be able to cook delicious food.

-EJEMPLO DEL SMARTCHEF DE PAUL:
-A small device is attached to the cooking pan or pot, and measures several parameters related to the food being cooked, such as temperature, CO2, or vibrations.
-This data is sent over Bluetooth to the smartphone, which analyses them, and convert them into an intuitive feedback.
-The device is removable and discreet, so it does not bother the user.

 ### Hardware Device

 Main features: